 Sync Typeform with Salesforce to automatically map Typeform fields every time your typeform is submitted.
-This article explains how to create leads, accounts, opportunities, contacts or cases.
+This article explains how to create and update leads, accounts, opportunities, contacts or cases.

 If you're an advanced user looking for a way to map your typeform to any object in Salesforce, this article is for you.

 What you need:

 - A Typeform Business account